 All fitness trackers and smartwatches will capture your steps or calories burned, but if you're using one to meet a daily step goal or lose weight then you'll want to ensure it's accurate.
 We pound the pavements and take a turn on the treadmill to challenge the accuracy of every wearable we test.

 We've found fitness trackers and smartwatches that capture data with no error, but others that over or understate data, or that are unreliable and inconsistent day to day.
-These devices will leave you wondering how much activity you've actually done, or how many calories you've burned, and will make it impossible to track any improvements in fitness over time.
+These devices will leave you wondering how much activity you've actually done, and will make it impossible to track any improvements in fitness over time.

-Below you can see the accuracy scores for every wearable we've tested basic on metrics such as steps, distance, calories and heart rate, plus how they fare overall.
+Below you can see the accuracy scores for every wearable we've tested basic on metrics such as steps, distance and heart rate, plus how they fare overall.
 Enter a model you're interested in into the search bar at the top of the table to filter the results.

 We also reveal the lengths we go to challenge the fitness tracking of every smartwatch or activity band on test, as well as how your device calculates important metrics, such as distance travelled.

 Only logged-in Which? members can view the exclusive ratings in the table below.
 If you're not yet a member, sign up for a Which? trial to get instant access.
 If you're already a member then search the table below by brand or name, or sort it by star rating or score by clicking on the table headings.

 Fitness tracker and smartwatch metric ratings

 Ratings for steps, distance and calories are based on accuracy and reproducibility data for walking, running, and an everyday routine scenario.
 Heart rate is based on low, mid and high-level activity accuracy and reproducibility.
 Overall star ratings include accuracy and reproducibility for distance, steps, heart-rate and GPS.
 Correct as of September 2019.

 How we uncover the most accurate step trackers